iwsllc/iwsio-forms/README.md

 # @iwsio/forms
-This is just a basic module to simplify the use of natively validated forms with React state.
+This is just a basic module to simplify the use of browser validation in forms with React.

 https://developer.mozilla.org/en-US/docs/Learn/Forms/Form_validation

 ## Example
 ```jsx